nrwl/nx/packages/angular/docs/stories-examples.md

 This generator will generate stories for all your components in your project.
+The stories will be generated using [Component Story Format 3 (CSF3)](https://storybook.js.org/blog/storybook-csf3-is-here/).

 ```bash
 nx g @nrwl/angular:stories project-name